 Outdoor restaurants in Chicago

-The sprawling patio at the Logan Square restaurant is the place to be, and there are light-wood picnic tables, striped umbrellas, strings of lights, spindly trees and ping-pong tables.
-Ordering a negroni slushie is practically a requirement, and you'll need some snacks to be able to drink more than one.
+This summer, Chicagoans have two Parson's to choose from: the original location in Logan Square and the new outpost in Lincoln Park.
+Expect both umbrella-dotted patios to be packed no matter the day or time.
+Ordering a negroni slushy is practically a requirement, and you'll need some snacks to be able to drink more than one.
 The hush puppies are your best bet, and the grilled chicken tops the fried.

-Is there anything better than eating a Chicago-style duck fat dog on a lush, hidden patio in Bridgeport?
-If there is, we have yet to find it.
+If there's anything better than eating a gourmet Chicago-style duck fat dog on a lush, hidden patio in Bridgeport, we have yet to find it.
 Come summer, the Duck Inn's tree-lined garden transforms into an intimate destination for brunch and dinner.

 An early frontrunner for best new patio of the year, Tied House's intimate, 48-seat outdoor space is downright dreamy.
 Though it's situated off busy Southport Avenue, the trellis-covered nook is an otherworldly retreat with overhead heat lamps and a lavish fireplace for those chilly summer nights.
 As if that weren't enough, the patio is pup-friendly, a big perk for neighborhood dog owners.